Lebanon and Syria: refugees seeking safe shelter

 Response at border area Syria

 Over 400.000 people have crossed the border to Syria.
 An estimating of 30 per cent are Lebanese nationals, others are Syrian returnees.
 All seeking safe shelter and support on basic needs.
-Dorcas Syria, in collaboration with Monastery of Saint James, has deployed two mobile health units to the border area to support Lebanese refugees and Syrian returnees with medical assistance.
+Dorcas Syria, in collaboration with Monastery of Saint James, has deployed two mobile health units to the border area to support those in need.
 In addition, food parcels are prepared and hygiene kits are distributed.

 October 10, 2024